etrepum/statebox_qconsf_2011/slides.rst

 model data for the web.

 HTTP itself is not the interesting part of our systems.
-Mostly JSON over HTTP at the network boundary, nothing too clever!
+Our systems are mostly JSON over HTTP at the network boundary, nothing too clever!

 Mochi's Business